 His statement was confirmed by two more witnesses, Radisavljevic said, adding that Vucic did not want to mention the witnesses so as to protect their safety.

-The prosecutor underlined that the dominant motive for Curuvija’s murder was of political nature, adding that the instigator of the murder was former DB head Radomir Markovic.
+The prosecutor underlined that the dominant motive for Curuvija’s murder was of political nature, adding that the instigator of the murder was former DB head, Radomir Markovic.

-Radisavljevic and Vucic did not want to discuss the role of Mirjana Markovic, wife of former president of the Federal Republic of Yugoslavia and Serbia Slobodan Milosevic, before the end of the investigation.
+Radisavljevic and Vucic did not want to discuss the role of Mirjana Markovic, wife of the former president of the Federal Republic of Yugoslavia and Serbia Slobodan Milosevic, before the end of the investigation.

 The investigation will be finished in one month and a half, and then the light will be shed on Mirjana Markovic’s role in the case, the prosecutor said.

 “We are now considering the evidence which we have in our hands,” Vucic said, stressing that for the first time now the prosecutor is certain that he will be able to raise an indictment in the Curuvija murder case by early March.

 Serbian First Deputy Prime Minister Aleksandar Vucic stated that drug dealer Milan Obradovic was arrested on Tuesday in possession of about one kilogram of pure cocaine worth around EUR 400,000.

 Vucic said at a press conference in the Serbian government that he expects the case of drug lord Darko Saric, who is at large, to be solved in the forthcoming period, in a couple of weeks or months.

 The actions against drug dealers will continue, and the Serbian state bodies will manage to deal with the greatest plague of modern society, Vucic underlined.